The core foundation of living an intentionally designed life comes down to your ability to Train Monkeys. Yup, you read that right.

-For most people the Monkeys live in the Neocortex and play in the Limbic.
+For most people, the Monkeys live in the Neocortex and play in the Limbic.
 The Neocortex is where thought and language take place.
 The Monkeys live here and just chatter away, a constant dialogue, talking to you all day long.
-The Limbic is essentially where judgement and emotions come from and this is where the Monkeys love to play as they’re great at judging you, the world around you, your actions, others actions, everything really; they also get riled up by emotions, they feed on them.
+The Limbic is essentially where judgment and emotions come from and this is where the Monkeys love to play as they’re great at judging you, the world around you, your actions, others’ actions, everything really; they also get riled up by emotions, they feed on them.

 Samara realized that her Lizard Brain would trigger a fight or flight response to the fires and challenges she faced throughout her day in her home life and business.
 Then, once the threat had passed her Monkey Mind would dominate the rest of her day.

 Step 2: Get to know the Monkeys

 It’s difficult to train something you have no relationship with.
 To train an animal you must first earn it’s trust.

 With that in mind, spend some time getting to know your Monkeys.
 What do they talk the most about?
 What are their common complaints?
 What do they love to judge?
 What emotions get them going?

 Again, spend a week focusing on this.
 Just notice, don’t attempt to change.